tommurray222/candid-hospitality/README.md

 ## Clustering

-A collection of scripts and data to implement my proposed k-means clustering algorithmn to group users based on characteristics (personality, age, salary, location, department).
-Once implemented this will allow us to improve the reccomendation system.
+A collection of scripts and data to implement my proposed k-means clustering algorithm to group users based on characteristics (personality, age, salary, location, department).
+Once implemented this will allow us to improve the recommendation system by using cluster based reccomendation to suggest additional matches.

--**pre_processing_functions** Collection of functions & master function used to put the transform the data into a form suitable for clustering.<br>
+- **pre_processing_functions** Collection of functions & master function used to put the transform the data into a form suitable for clustering.<br>
 Dependencies: numpy, pandas